benwiley4000/car-configurator/public/README.md

 7. 3dverse sdk changes

 ## Code style stuff
-10. heavy use of jsdoc typescript so autocomplete works well (remove object type as well)
 11. Remove useless html after cleaning up css/tailwind usage
-13. really enforce 80char col

 ## Bugs
 4. The arrows switching between cars seem sometimes non-responsive (try doing it a bunch). this could be maybe solved by using isVisible instead of reparenting. there is also a bug where sometimes the car switch just doesnt happen. i should document this change and share a repro before i switch to is visible.
-8. Why did we stop waiting for connectionInfo.sessionCreated? maybe remove this.
-9. make app work in safari and firefox.
+NOTE: don't try to fix this until after we are using the transient scene.
+This will maybe resolve issues.

 ## app changes
 - Add tooltips to UI (in form of title="")